The Framework for Securing a Trillion Devices

 Read the overview white paper for more information on PSA.

 The first stage of PSA is to analyze the value of your assets and the scope of threats they face.
 Threat Models and Security Analyses (TMSA) documentation can help with this modelling, and provide the functional requirements needed to mitigate these threats.

 To speed up development, Arm provides freely available examples of TMSA documentation, created for three common IoT use cases.
 Learn more about the analyze phase and the TMSAs in this blog.

 Asset Tracker TMSA

 Network Camera TMSA

-More documentation to help make the right decision for your project.
-Includes technical documentation, industry insights, and where to go for expert advice.
+More documentation to help make the right decision for your project with information from our technical documentation, industry insights, and where to go for expert advice.

 Wider Security Solutions